 If you witness or have concerns about the safety or welfare of a child or vulnerable adult or if you suspect that abuse may be taking place, please report your concerns immediately to the Council's Safeguarding Manager Name (Tel......) during normal office hours.
 Outside office hours please contact the Out of Hours Team on 0845 7573818.
-Alternatively, you can call the Police by phoning 101 and ask for your local Police Station.
+Alternatively, you can call the Police by phoning 101 and ask for your local Police Station or by phoning 999 if it is urgent..